werty1001/bemgo/README.md

 * Creating zip archive with a complete build or development files
 * Nothing unnecessary, in build only those files that are used
 * Support creating files for blocks automatically
+* Support creating JS or CSS bundles for every page
 * FTP deploy

 and more ...